kxcrl/ravensaga/docs/adventure/segmented.md

 **Using Weaponry**
 Check Accurate ± Defense to determine the target number
 Roll 1d20.
 Each point below the number is damage, up to the weapon's maximum.
 Above the target, the attack misses or fails to pierce the target's defense.
+Exactly equal to the target, the attack is a critical hit and deals the weapon's maximum, ignoring any mundane defense.

 **Shields and Helmets**
 A shield provides 1 defense and may be discarded (destroyed) to negate a single attack